quantum-tinkerer/MeanFi/DESIGN.md

 searches use a bracket and verify the charge residual; a small change in chemical potential alone does not establish convergence.

-Normal zero-temperature calculations use FermiSimplex.
-Periodic integration uses direct diagonalization or, for prescribed sparse positive-temperature calculations, AAA and MUMPS selected inversion.
+Normal zero-temperature calculations use `FermiSimplex`. `UniformGrid` integration uses direct diagonalization or, for prescribed sparse calculations at positive temperature, AAA and MUMPS selected inversion.
 Adaptive periodic calculations compare nested and shifted grids.
 Prescribed meshes do not estimate integration error.
 Sampled rational and integration checks are empirical accuracy checks, not rigorous bounds between sample points.